fedora-infra/rpmautospec/doc/autochangelog.rst

 .. _commits and changelog example:

-Commits and changelog
+Commits and Changelog
 ^^^^^^^^^^^^^^^^^^^^^

-If a package has a ``changelog`` file, rpmautospec will only generate entries from the commits after its last change and then append its contents verbatim.
+If a package has a ``changelog`` file, `rpmautospec` will only generate entries from the commits after its last change and then append its contents verbatim.

 So if the changelog file looks like: